 In addition to her family members, Beatrice appears to have a wide circle of well-known friends.
 For example in September of 2016, she was photographed at the U.S. Open in a booth alongside David Geffen, Karlie Kloss, Ivanka Trump, and Wendi Deng among others.
 In the spring of 2018, she was spotted on vacation in Jordan with a similar crowd.
 (Read all about that star-studded trip here.)

-Most recently, Beatrice attended Karlie Kloss and Joshua Kushner's second wedding.
+Beatrice also attended Karlie Kloss and Joshua Kushner's second wedding in 2019.
 After tying the knot in a small ceremony months before, the couple went all out for a Wild West-themed celebration in Wyoming.
 Based on some photos Kloss shared from the event, Beatrice was there for the whole thing—karaoke and all.